Muhammed Hamdi Yazır

-Muhammed Hamdi Yazır also known as Elmalılı Hamdi Yazır and Elmalılı (1878 in Antalya – 27 May 1942 in İstanbul) was a Turkish Maturidi theologian, logician, Qur'an translator, Qur'anic exegesis scholar, Islamic legal academic, philosopher and encyclopedist.
+Muhammed Hamdi Yazır also known as Elmalılı Hamdi Yazır and Elmalılı (1878 – 27 May 1942) was a Turkish Maturidi theologian, logician, Qur'an translator, Qur'anic exegesis scholar, Islamic legal academic, philosopher and encyclopedist.

 Early life

 He was born in 1878, in Elmalı district of Antalya province, then in the Ottoman Empire, and now in Turkey.
 He is nicknamed after his birthplace: Elmalılı.
 Elmalılı means "from Elmalı" or "born in Elmalı" in Turkish.
-His father, Hoca Numan Efendi, who is also a scholar of Islam, was from the Yazır village of Gölhisar district of Burdur province, then in the Ottoman Empire, and now in Turkey.
+His father, Hoca Numan Efendi, who is also a scholar of Islam, was from the Yazır village of Gölhisar district of Burdur province.
 He is from Yazir sub-branch of Oghuz branch of Turkish nation.
 Hoca Numan Efendi, the father of Muhammed Hamdi, went to the Elmalı district of Antalya for education when he was a child and settled there.
 Hoca Numan Efendi worked as a head clerk of lawsuit of the district.
 Yazır's mother Fatma Hanım was the daughter of Esad Efendi, who was a scholar of Islam living in Elmalı.

 Education

-After completing primary and secondary education in Elmalı, to study Islamic sciences, in 1885, Yazır went to İstanbul which was the capital city of the Ottoman Empire at the time.
+After completing primary and secondary education in Elmalı, to study Islamic sciences, in 1885, Yazır went to Istanbul which was the capital city of the Ottoman Empire at the time.
 He completed his university education in Bayezid Madrasah.
 Then he completed his education in Mekteb-i Nuvvab and became a Qadi (judge).
 He also received Islamic calligraphy courses from Sami Efendi and Bakkal Arif Efendi.
 He learned Arabic, Persian, and French during his education.
 He was as fluent in French as in Arabic.
 He translated some French books to Turkish, one of them being Gabriel Seailles's Histoire de la philosophie.